Views of Kanye West: Politics

+At least five presidents have condemned West for his statements and actions.
+George W. Bush criticized West for "calling him a racist".
+Jimmy Carter and Barack Obama condemned his actions following the 2009 MTV Video Music Awards, with Obama calling him a "jackass" during an interview.
+Donald Trump and Joe Biden (indirectly through a tweet) criticized West in 2022 after he praised the Nazis.

 Race relations

 In 2018, West criticized the Thirteenth Amendment, citing the provision allowing slavery as punishment for a crime.

-In May 2018, West caused controversy when he said, "When you hear about slavery for 400 years ... for 400 years?
+In May, West caused controversy when he said during an appearance on TMZ: "When you hear about slavery for 400 years ... for 400 years?
 That sounds like a choice.
 You were there for 400 years and it's all of y'all.
-It's like we're mentally imprisoned." during an appearance on TMZ.
-West responded to the controversy on Twitter stating, "Of course I know that slaves did not get shackled and put on a boat by free will.
+It's like we're mentally imprisoned."
+West responded to the controversy on Twitter: "Of course I know that slaves did not get shackled and put on a boat by free will.
 My point is for us to have stayed in that position even though the numbers were on our side means that we were mentally enslaved" and "The reason why I brought up the 400 years point is that we can't be mentally imprisoned for another 400 years.
 We need free thought now.
 Even the statement was an example of free thought.
 It was just an idea.
 Once again I am being attacked for presenting new ideas."
 Later, on August 29, 2018, West offered up an emotional apology for his slavery comment during a radio interview with 107.5 WGCI Chicago.